-Published June 5, 2018 By Adam Lowenstein
+Published June 5, 2018, Authored by Dr. Adam Lowenstein

 In answering questions from Facebook groups and patients here in the office, it is becoming clear to me that many migraine sufferers may not understand that there is a BIG difference between cervical decompression surgery and the type of nerve decompression that we migraine surgeons perform in order to provide migraine relief.